Thursday, December 21, 2017

 67 Designs Phone Mount

-Remove the plastic change tray on your dash.
+Step 1: Remove the plastic change tray from your Jeep’s dash.

 The plastic tray on the center console of the Jeep.